gran-vmv/nsx-operator/docs/security-policy.md

 ## CRD Design

-SecurityPolicy is Namespaced scope CRD, admins could apply CR within a namespace to configure security of workloads which are attached to NSX-T networking.
-Compared with standard K8s NetworkPolicies, SecurityPolicy CRD adds `vmSelector` to select VMs, it also introduces some rule syntax including Drop and Reject actions, priority, rule level selectors(`appliedTo`).
+SecurityPolicy is Namespaced scope CRD, admins could apply CR within a namespace to Compared with standard K8s NetworkPolicies, SecurityPolicy CRD adds `VMSelector` to select VMs, it also introduces some rule syntaxes including Drop and Reject actions, priority, rule level selectors(`appliedTo`).

 An example of SecurityPolicy CR: